What is an Acute Illness in Health and Social Care?

 An acute illness is a condition that appears suddenly and tends to be severe or intense.
 These conditions often require immediate medical attention.

 Unlike chronic illnesses, which develop gradually and last for a long time, acute illnesses come on quickly and can be severe and life-threatening if not treated promptly.
-This makes early intervention crucial.
+This makes early intervention essential.

 Characteristics of Acute Illnesses